stuhli/dfirtrack_ansible/README.md

 #### Local host preparation

 You need Ansible installed on your local host.
-If you want to install the ['develop' branch of DFIRTrack](https://github.com/stuhli/dfirtrack/tree/develop) (see "Execution of Ansible playbook" below), you need Ansible 2.7.
+If you want to install the ['develop' branch of DFIRTrack](https://github.com/stuhli/dfirtrack/tree/develop) (see "Execution of Ansible playbook" below), you need at least Ansible 2.7.

 #### Debian Stretch preparation